 I don't even recognize my dinner table anymore.
 It's usually filled with mismatched plates and cups (or paper plates depending on the night) and now it's...fancy.
 And we just ate soup and hamburgers.

 Where we live we had a spring snowstorm and the only that sounded good today was soup.
 I just wanted a big pot of soup.
 And Panera Bread sounded delicious but a lot of times it has ingredients that I can't have.

 This was one of the easiest recipes to adapt.
 I've made notes on adaptations in the recipe for you.

 - 3 tablespoon butter (can use non dairy butter)*

 - ⅓ cup diced onion (yellow or white)

 - ¼ cup poblano pepper, seeds removed and thinly diced

-- 1 tbsp jalapeno pepper, seeds removed and thinly diced
+- 1 tablespoon jalapeno pepper, seeds removed and thinly diced

 - 6 cups water